 Cromley RG, Hanink DM, Bentley GC: Geographically weighted colocation quotients: specification and application.
 Prof Geographer.
 2014, 66 (1): 138-148.
 10.1080/00330124.2013.768130.

 The work was funded by Swedish Research Council (SIMSAM Lund) and by FORTE (Swedish Research Council for Health, Working Life and Welfare.

 The authors declare that they have no competing interest.

 All authors have participated in the initiation, planning, execution, and analysis of this study.
 RR was responsible for the statistical programming with assistance from EC.
 JB was responsible for writing the manuscript with assistance from RR and EC.
 All authors have read, revised and approved the final version submitted.

 Electronic supplementary material

 Additional file 2: Table S1: Index – nearest neighbor rater agreement on wildness in the close outdoor environment.
-Table S2.
 Index – nearest neighbor rater agreement on spaciousness in the close outdoor environment.
 Table S3.
 Index – nearest neighbor rater agreement on cultural history in the close outdoor environment.
 (DOC 106 KB)